mansi-tripathi/Sentiment_Analysis_of_Songs/README.md

 # MusicMoodPrediction
 For the purpose of predicting the mood of the song, the following python notebooks were implemented.</br>
 a.
 Main notebook (MusicMood_SongClassification) that has been used to implement the model (MLP).</br>
 b.
-Secondary notebook (Implementing Multiple Classifiers) that contains implementation of other models such as SVM, RF, Bagging and Boosting.</br>
+Secondary notebook (Implementing Multiple Classifiers) that contains implementation of other models such as SVM and RF.</br>